Site iconLead Grow Develop

 Let’s be frank; part of your reluctance here is the imagined effort that something like this would cost.
 Don’t you have enough on your plate without shaking up the whole workplace?
 You can’t even bear thinking about the software you’d need to install to make this possible.
 After all, you wouldn’t be able to work on that shared network anymore.
 Sorry to say it, but you’re wrong again.
 In reality, remote work doesn’t take much effort at all.
 Internet capabilities mean that working this way is easier than ever before.
 Why do you think so many managers are choosing to do it?
 Using the apps mentioned above, for example, takes no real effort on your part.
 You don’t even need to download any new software to make these work.
 Even sharing business files can be a whole load easier than you might think.
 Far from downloading expensive programs, a simple Cloud service could easily suffice here.
 You can research this by yourself online.
 If you don’t have any time to dedicate to the cause, entrust the task to an IT support company, who can set the whole thing up for you.
 Before you know, you’ll be able to say yes to remote requests without worry.
 Makes you wonder why you’ve put it off for so long, doesn’t it?

-You fear you would get lonely
+You fear you will get lonely

 There’s no shame in admitting that part of your reluctance is down to a fear of loneliness.
 Let’s face it; traditional work environments are social places.
 For many of us, this is where our main daily interactions come into play.
 The idea of doing without that can be daunting.
 You may imagine long remote working days where you don’t speak to anyone.
 Admittedly, we can’t deny this one outright.
 Loneliness is one of the unexpected downsides of remote work for many.
 So much so that a lot of staff who do go remote fail to do so 100% of the time.
 And, therein lies your answer.
 You can counterbalance the risk of loneliness by keeping some days in a communal office.
 Even getting together as a team once a week could do the trick here.
 This would keep loneliness at bay for everyone.
 Equally, communicating in the methods outlined above can work wonders for this.
 By keeping up regular chats and video calls, you may feel together even when apart.
-This way, even days without face-to-face communications may not feel all that lonely.
+This way, even days without face-to-face communication may not feel all that lonely.
 Bear in mind, too, that remote work means you can work anywhere.
 At the very least, taking things out of the house into local coffee shops could do the trick here.
-Just like that, you can find company in the wilderness of working like this.
+Just like that, you can find a company in the wilderness of working like this.

 Image Source